hapijs/hapi-pino/README.md

 * `'log'`, to support logging via the Hapi `server.log()` and `request.log()` methods, see `tags` and `allTags` options.
 * `'onPostStart'`, to log when the server is started
-* `'onPostStopt'`, to log when the server is stopped
+* `'onPostStop'`, to log when the server is stopped

 ## Acknowledgements